jamessessford/tailwindcss-ripple/README.md

 }
 ```

-The default configuration generates the following a ripple effect for each color in your theme :
+The default configuration generates the following ripple effect for each color in your theme :

 ```css
 ...

 .ripple-bg-gray-300 {
     background-color: #e2e8f0;
     background-position: center;